-Where's the bus now?
-View the campus bus map.
+View the campus bus schedule and map.

 Known for its sweeping vistas and glacial lakes, Central New York offers extensive outdoor activities, farmer’s markets, cider mills, sporting events, auto racing, concerts, festivals, museums, bus and boat tours, art galleries, fine dining, theatre, historical sites, annual heritage celebrations and some of the best vineyards and wineries in the country.

 In a beautiful natural setting at the intersection of the seven valleys in central New York State sits the thriving city of Cortland.
 Just a short walk from the SUNY Cortland campus, the downtown business district retains its Victorian heritage and serves a population of about 20,000 residents.

 At SUNY Cortland you can view exhibitions in the Dowd Gallery and Brooks Museum, listen to music and lectures, watch theatre and attend special events.
 Around the central New York region, you can enjoy a wide range of entertainment.

 Stay on top of campus news with The Dragon WSUC-FM radio and the Dragon Chronicle campus newspaper.
 Broadcast and cable television outlets from Syracuse to Binghamton cover local news, as does the Cortland Standard, and other newspapers from Ithaca, Syracuse and Binghamton.

 Enjoy the amenities of Cortland’s local innkeepers, bed-and-breakfast sites and many nationally known hotels.
 Indulge your palate in our varied restaurants where you can sample everything from fast food and casual eateries to fine dining options.